 The study shows that an 8.1% reduction in overall levelised cost of energy (LCOE) is achievable for Muirhall’s proposed Teviot wind farm in Scotland when adopting the SENSE system.

-Natural Power undertook a corresponding sensitivity assessment for a more simple site, where the relative economic benefits of the SENSE system are expected to be reduced and a more complex site, where the relative economic benefit of the SENSE system is expected to be particularly beneficial.
+Natural Power undertook a corresponding sensitivity assessment for a less complex site, where the relative economic benefits of the SENSE system are expected to be reduced and a more complex site, where the relative economic benefit of the SENSE system is expected to be particularly beneficial.
 Under these conditions, the analysis demonstrates a 4.6%-14.2% reduction in LCOE.
 “Across a range of sites the SENSE system delivers cost benefits, but these are particularly pronounced for complex sites,” according to the report.

 The Natural Power analysis employed an internal CAPEX model and a modified implementation of the NREL WOMBAT model for OPEX modelling.